 Every autumn, Swiss cows in their droves leave the high pastures of summer to return to the valleys, collared with bells and with bouquets on their heads.
 In an ancestral tradition dating to the early Middle Ages, the arrival of cows in Swiss valleys is celebrated across the country on strictly scheduled dates.
 These get-togethers are much more than country festivals, though.
 The farmers and cheesemakers involved are all taking advantage of Switzerland’s extraordinary collage of mountains and valleys.
-Transhumance, the practice of shifting animals to different altitudes depending on the season, provides them with the milk that goes a distinctive range of Alpkäse, or alp cheeses .
-Transhumance is la désalpe in French-speaking Switzerland and der Alpabzug to German speakers.
+Transhumance, the practice of shifting animals to different altitudes depending on the season, provides them with the milk that goes into a distinctive range of Alpkäse, or alp cheeses .
+In June, Swiss cows head up to alpine pastures.
+The transhumance of autumn, la désalpe in French-speaking Switzerland and der Alpabzug to German speakers, brings them down again.

 Valleys cut off in winter from the rest of the country have kept their distinct visual, acoustic, and culinary traditions.
 From Sumiswald in Canton Bern to Urnäsch in Canton Apenzell, farmers markets, live music, and all manner of cheese delicacies mark the cows’ return from Alpine pastures.
 The festivities last all day, with flag throwing, alphorns, and stalls selling regional specialties.
 Désalpe/Alpabzug happens, rain or shine.
 No matter the weather, this is the time to join locals for food, wine and music.
 In the more remote regions, the day of the cows’ descent is a mostly local affair, with surprisingly few visitors on hand.